VidelOrg/VidelBot/README.md

 # VidelBot
-Revolutioning shit content on Youtube
+Revolution of shit content on Youtube